-The shift in Israel from a democratic - even socialist – society into a fundamentalist-driven, expansionist state, contemptuous of its closest ally, and aggressively hostile to all its neighbors is one of the most depressing developments in our time.
+- even socialist – society into a fundamentalist-driven, expansionist state, contemptuous of its closest ally, and aggressively hostile to all its neighbors is one of the most depressing developments in our time.
 It is driven by the religious parties, the settler movement and the opportunism and paranoia of Netanyahu.
 To give a flavor of his government, note that his neo-fascist foreign minister, Avigdor Lieberman, just went to Moscow to give Putin an embrace after the latest rigged elections, and denigrated the Russian opposition.
 The idea that a man like Lieberman is interested in democracy for the Palestinians on the West Bank is ludicrous.
 To him, the Palestinians are sub-human irritants, one day to be expelled or subdued.

 All of this would be disastrous enough, but we now know that the two likeliest Republican nominees next year back neo-fascists like Lieberman to the hilt.
 Today, Gingrich has all but declared that under his presidency, the American position would be that of Netanyahu’s.
 This is Pamela Geller territory:

 Ben Smith, the best reporter on the US-Israel struggle, :